allenZhangPersonal/changeFaceVideo/README.md

 * [Add the videos](https://docs.echoar.xyz/quickstart/add-a-3d-model) from the [videos](/Assets/Videos) folder to the console.
 * [Add all the metadata](https://docs.echoar.xyz/web-console/manage-pages/data-page/how-to-add-data#adding-metadata) listed in the [metadata](/Assets/metadata) folder.

+## Use own videos

+Edit buttonHandler.cs script under echoAR gameobject and make sure to add the name property in your .csv file into the string array 'videos'

+Create your own csv file and follow the same format as the metadata provided for this demo.

 ## Build & Run
 * [Build and run the AR application](https://docs.echoar.xyz/unity/adding-ar-capabilities#4-build-and-run-the-ar-application).
 Verify that the `Assets\Scenes\faceSwap` scene is ticked in the `Scenes in Build` list and click `Build And Run`.